 RAID 5 requires a minimum of three hard drives to function, although it can work with more.
 One drive is used for parity information, which is distributed across all the drives in the RAID 5 array.
 If a hard drive fails, the parity information can be used to rebuild the data on the failed drive.

-How Does RAID 5 Work?
+How RAID 5 Functions

 RAID 5 uses block-level striping, which means that data is distributed across all the hard drives in the array.
 This improves performance because data can be read and written to multiple drives simultaneously.
 Additionally, parity information is distributed across all the devices in the array, so there is no single point of failure.